- Ear polyps are more common in cats than dogs — But dogs can still experience ear polyps, so you’ll want to keep an eye out.

 It’s not clear what causes dog ear polyps, but chronic ear infections and inflammation may play a role.
-Some breeds, such as Golden retrievers, seem more prone to them.
+Some breeds, such as English cream golden retrievers, seem more prone to them.
 Dogs with small ear canals and long, floppy ears may also be more susceptible.

 Are dog ear polyps cancerous?